bit-tasks/shell-scripts/README.md

 ```

 ## Setup PNPM Caching
 You can speed up the CI builds by caching the `pnpm store`.
-Refer to the official documentation for [continuous integration](https://pnpm.io/continuous-integration) from pnpm.
+Refer to the official documentation for [continuous integration](https://pnpm.io/continuous-integration) by `pnpm`.

 ## Contributor Guide